yu-cheng-kuo-28/leetcode-doc-cpp/solutions/others/Flower Bouquets/README.md

 <br>

 This is not a LeetCode problem.
-It's a problem I encountered at a OA of a big tech.
+It's a problem I encountered at an OA of a big tech.

 Link to source of the problem Flower Bouquets: [Here](https://leetcode.com/discuss/interview-question/365425/coinlist-oa-2019-nuclear-rods)